 Contemplating the 13-Month Calendar

 Now let’s examine whether it is time to contemplate a different way to measure the calendar year.
 It isn’t a new idea.
-In 1582 the Chuch and, therefore, the civilized world began using the Gregorian calendar.
+In 1582 the Church and, therefore, the civilized world began using the Gregorian Calendar.
 Before that time, the moon calendar of thirteen months was the standard way to measure the year.

 Julius Caesar’s astronomers created the 12 month year, one for each of the Roman leaders.
 Initially, each month had 31 days, but this made the year too long at 372 days.
 So, they shortened some months based on the importance of the leader.
 But, this is still inaccurate and requires the addition of a leap year to keep in sequence with the seasons.

-The Roman Catholic Church gives us the calendar with 12 months.
+The Roman Catholic Church gives us the Calendar with 12 months, not 13.
 It’s not accurate or practical, but it enforces its influence on the cultural narrative.
 Society conforms to its critical mass by adopting its values.
 There’s no rational reason to use this system of measure.

 So, let’s do the simple math related to Earth’s annual cycles.
 Each lunar cycle has 28 days.
 And 28×13 = 364 days + 1 day “out of time”.
 This last day is a day of love and peace.
 It was a day of meditation and happiness before the new year.

 Unlike the Gregorian Calendar, the days of each complete lunar cycle (month) and the days of the week line up perfectly.
 It makes the 13-month moon calendar or a 28-day calendar a perpetual calendar.
 A perpetual calendar means we fix every date to the same weekday every year.
 It makes it easy to plan way ahead and reestablishes our connection to the Universe.